christoforos-nikolaou/MolBioMedClass/README.md

 * Sequence Alignment and Clustering (You will find this at the end of [this lecture](https://rpubs.com/ChristoforosNikolaou/MBioMedPtIIb_B))

 ## 5. Part IIIa.
 [Variability and Information.
-In statistics and Data Science](https://rpubs.com/ChristoforosNikolaou/MBioMedPtIIIa) (Nov 28th 2025)
+In statistics and Data Science](https://rpubs.com/ChristoforosNikolaou/MBioMedPtIIIa) (Dec 5th 2025)

 Comparing means makes sense only up to one level.
 Samples and populations are variable and this variability is to be taken into account.
 In this class we will discuss issues related to variability and how it is strongly linked to the concept of information.
 The main points at this stage are